Nikolas Kirby is a member of Associate Faculty at the School. These are former members of the faculty who retain a link to the School.

 Peer Reviewed Articles

-Nikolas Kirby, ‘Basic Equality and Social Contract Theory’ in Etieyibo, ed., Perspectives in Social Contract Theory, Council for Research in Values and Philosophy (forthcoming).
+Nikolas Kirby, (2018),‘Basic Equality and Social Contract Theory’, E. Etieyibo, ed., Perspectives in Social Contract Theory, (Washington: Council for Research in Values and Philosophy).

 Nikolas Kirby, (2018),‘Two Concepts of Basic Equality’, Res Publica, 24, 3, 297-318.

 Nikolas Kirby, (2017),‘The Service Conception: Just One Simple Question’, Law and Philosophy, 36(3), 255-278.